Teaching You How to Become Fit For Product Management

 What You Will Learn in This Blog

-As mentioned above, this blog aims at providing as much value to you as possible by sharing valuable PM insights.
+This blog aims at providing as much value to you as possible by sharing valuable PM insights.
 The topics that this blog should cover are diverse and will most likely evolve as this blog is growing.
 For a start, we will cover customer research, building an MVP, finding product-market fit, roadmapping, execution, tools and techniques that can help PMs to deliver their best solutions including how to make best use of Artificial Intelligence to solve typical PM problems faster and more efficiently, product marketing, and – even though not commonly talked about – failing.
 Yes, failing – because only if you can deal with failures you will be able to achieve great things in your career!

 Even though this blog will contribute much about building MVPs and try to convey startup mentality, it will also look into how organizations need to be set up to remain or become product-driven again.
 We will discuss typical problems that can be observed in bigger organizations and explore how these problems can be addressed to keep the organization on the path to success.
 A PM that also knows how to transform organizations to remain or become product-lead again will not only be fit for product but also a promising candidate for the next C-level position.